amirongit/notecode/elasticsearchInAction.md

 - usually happens when a document is indexed without an schema definition up front
 #### Limitations Of Dynamic Mappings
 data type of each field is derived based on the value of the first indexed document; therefore, elasticsearch is unable to<br/>
-determine the correct schema if a broader prespective is needed to do so.
+determine the correct schema if a broader prespective is needed to do so
 ### Explicit Mapping
 #### Mapping Using The Indexing API
 an schema definition is created simultaneously with its index using "create index" API